Home » Author’s Note 📝

 Language Barrier

-As expected, about 99.99% of Wang-related content is in Chinese, primarily on platforms like Weibo and Xiaohongshu (Red Note).
+As expected, about 99.99% of Wang-related content is in Chinese, primarily on platforms like Weibo and Red Note.
 I’ve found a few workarounds: the Immersive Translate Chrome extension works great for web pages and even adds English subtitles to YouTube videos in Chinese.
 ChatGPT handles longer article translations well.
 If you download the English version of Weibo through the US Apple Store, there’s a decent built-in translator for basic text.
-However, since Chinese can be pretty cryptic and complex, just expect maybe 60% accuracy, especially when discussions dive into CTTA politics and authority matters.
+However, since Chinese can be pretty cryptic and complex, expect approximately 60% accuracy, especially when discussions delve into CTTA politics and authority matters.

 The Mystery of Official Sources

 I still can’t wrap my head around the fact that the CTTA (Chinese Table Tennis Association) doesn’t have an accessible official website.
-Seriously, what?
-The official news in mainland China flows almost entirely through social media platforms instead of traditional news outlets.
+(Update as of Jan 3rd, 2025: CTTA.CN seems to be on and off.
+It’s working for me today, though.)
+The most striking part is that official news in mainland China primarily flows through social media instead of traditional news outlets.
 Everything’s funneled through WeChat, which is basically a black box if you’re not in its system.
 Weird, right?
 Even stranger, neither CTTA nor CNT has a public social media account.
-To add to the chaos, Chinese media coverage of table tennis often feels like reading tabloid content from The Sun—all clickbait headlines, sketchy info, and drama designed to stir up buzz.
+To add to the chaos, Chinese media coverage of table tennis often feels like reading tabloid content from The Sun, with all the clickbait headlines, sketchy info, and drama designed to stir up buzz.

 Culture Shock (or perhaps a system shock)

 Coming from a Western sports background, the Chinese table tennis setup is genuinely puzzling.
-Unlike tennis pros who manage their own teams, table tennis players in China, especially in China’s national team, operate entirely under CTTA control.
-We’re talking about full oversight, including roommate assignments, meals, coaching, daily schedules, etc. I was floored when I learned that even top players like Ma Long and Wang Chuqin don’t have personal coaches—Wang Chuqin’s primary coach, Xiao Zhan, oversees China’s mixed doubles program and began training Wang in 2023 when Wang was selected for the mixed doubles team, allowing Xiao to coach other mixed doubles players at the same time.
+Unlike tennis pros who manage their own teams, table tennis players in China, especially those on the national team, operate entirely under the control of the CTTA.
+We’re talking about full oversight, including roommate assignments, meals, coaching, daily schedules, etc. I was floored when I learned that even top players like Ma Long and Wang Chuqin don’t have personal coaches.
+Wang Chuqin’s primary coach, Xiao Zhan, oversees China’s mixed doubles program and began training Wang in 2023 when Wang was selected for the mixed doubles team, allowing Xiao to coach other mixed doubles players at the same time.

-This brings me to other issues: internal team politics, questionable distribution of training resources, biased treatment of players, and the selection process for major competition selection process that takes place behind closed doors and occasionally appears to be unrelated to world rankings.
+This brings me to other issues: internal team politics, questionable distribution of training resources, biased treatment of players, and the selection process for major competition, which takes place behind closed doors and occasionally appears to be unrelated to world rankings.
 Even though I’m not one for conspiracy theories, something seems off.

-Back to the problem of not having a private team, that means a lack of dedicated physical and mental support, less flexibility in training plans, and limited channels for direct communication with the administration.
+Back to the issue of not having a private team results in a lack of dedicated physical and mental support, reduced flexibility in training plans, and limited channels for direct communication with the administration.
 To make matters worse, logistics support is almost non-existent.
-I once saw footage of the team returning to their hotel past midnight after a long and intense day defending the men’s team gold at the Asian Championships—with no meals arranged or available.
+I once saw footage of the team returning to their hotel past midnight after a long and intense day defending the men’s team gold at the Asian Championships, with no meals arranged or available.
 What if my Yankees went hungry after beating the Dodgers in the MLB this year?!
-And don’t even get me started on the lack of proper language support and international coordination.
-(Still amazes me that Chinese athletes dominate the ping-pong world despite this rigid system.)
+And don’t even get me started on the lack of proper language support and international coordination…Still amazes me that Chinese athletes dominate the ping-pong world despite this rigid system.

 Leave a Reply